blazium-engine/blazium-docs/tutorials/scripting/c_sharp/c_sharp_differences.rst

 Full list of equivalences
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-List of Godot's global scope functions and their equivalent in C#:
+List of Blazium's global scope functions and their equivalent in C#:

 ===============================  ==============================================================
 GDScript                         C#